Tetrahedral Geometry from Areas

 From which we obtain

-Substituting the expressions above for the sines, then expresses the length $x$ directly in terms of the areas.
+Substituting the expressions above for the sines, then expresses the length $x$ directly in terms of the seven areas, any one of which can be determined from the other six.
 Unfortunately the resulting expression, even after all readily apparent simplifictions have been performed, is too large to conveniently typeset.
 As a practical matter computing the sines and substituting the results into the last expression would be the convenient way to find lengths from areas.